amasoft-dr/cabinets-react.js/.github/README.md

 There are times that you want to use more than 1 store, probably to manage some states independently from each other, or because you want to combine them.

-**Cabinets-react** support an easy way to register more than one state, or even combine them.
-Please, see how *Cabinets.js*: [ handle multiple stores in Cabinets]( https://github.com/amasoft-dr/cabinets.js#using-multiple-stores).
+**kabinets-react** support an easy way to register more than one state, or even combine them.
+Please, see how *kabinets.js*: [ handle multiple stores in kabinets]( https://github.com/amasoft-dr/kabinets.js#using-multiple-stores).

-**Cabinets-react.js** makes easier how to set up multiple stores and how to combine them than **Cabinets.js**.
+**kabinets-react.js** makes easier how to set up multiple stores and how to combine them than **kabinets.js**.

 Let's say we want to store our anonymous comments and have a counter in our application.